TJGit11/express-note-taker/README.md

 ## Questions
-If you have any questions, you can find my github profile here: github.com/TJGit11 or you can send me an email: thomasjjohnson9311@gmail.com
+If you have any questions, you can find my github profile here or you can send me an email: thomasjjohnson9311@gmail.com github.com/TJGit11